elatov/elatov.github.io/_posts/2014-12-16-snort-on-freebsd-10.md

 	|   1 |  12 |       129 |              NULL |           0 |    NULL |           0 |    1 |                0 | 2014-12-16 15:27:51 |  9 |
 	|   1 |  13 |       152 |              NULL |           0 |    NULL |           0 |    1 |                0 | 2014-12-16 15:27:51 | 10 |

+Lastly if you want to move the snort and barnyard2 logs to a specific file (so it doesn't clutter the **/var/log/messages** file) we can add the following to the top of the **/etc/syslog.conf** file:

+	elatov@moxz:~$head /etc/syslog.conf
+	# $FreeBSD: release/10.0.0/etc/syslog.conf 252481 2013-07-01 21:20:17Z asomers $
+	#
+	#	Spaces ARE valid field separators in this file.
+However,
+	#	other *nix-like systems still insist on using tabs as field
+	#	separators.
+If you are sharing this file between systems, you
+	#	may want to use only tabs as field separators here.
+	#	Consult the syslog.conf(5) manpage.
+	!snort,barnyard2
+	*.*						/var/log/snort/snort.log
+	!-snort,barnyard2

+And then restart the **syslogd** service:

+	elatov@moxz:~$sudo service syslogd restart

+Then add the following to automatically rotate the logs:

+	elatov@moxz:~$grep snort /etc/newsyslog.conf
+	/var/log/snort/snort.log  644 3 100 * JC

+Also we can add the following cron job to clean up old archived **merge.log** files under **/var/log/snort/archive** (these are created by barnyard2), just to make sure it doesn't keep adding up:

+	elatov@moxz:~$sudo crontab -l
+	# clean up snort files
+	0 5 * * * /usr/bin/find /var/log/snort/archive -mtime +7 -type f -delete

 ### Installing Snorby